WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/final_reminders.md

 [] You have taken screenshots or photos of anything you want to show pictures of in your presentation -- your affinity diagrams, your paper prototypes, your figma images...

-[] You have added stuff to all your demo slides
+[] You have copied the presentation template and added stuff to all your demo slides

-[] You have links to Figma available or ideas of how to demonstrate what your code does to everyone (don't worry about this -- you'll have some time to think about this together tomorrow!)
+[] You have saved all your code files on ONE laptop, and you have written down WHICH laptop number it is so you will remember

 [] You have shared your presentation with Jackie: **jczetta@gmail.com**